IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 ### Platform Services:

 - [Amalgam8](https://www.amalgam8.io/): Content-based Routing Fabric for Polyglot Microservices.
-Amalgam8 supplies Registry, and a Controller, via which it implements the Service Discovery, and Service Proxying
+Amalgam8 supplies Registry, and a Controller, via which it implements the Service Discovery, and Service Proxying.
+In addition, there ia an Amalgam8 sidecar associated with each microservice, which automatically registers the microservice with the registry.
 - [Kafka](https://kafka.apache.org): Publish/Subscribe solution used by Amalgam8

 Everything would be hosted on a Kubernetes Cluster where you can access your own GameOn app from anywhere.